 Call us commercially at +44 (0)1638-54-2407 or DSN 314-238-6001.
 If you are calling from your room, just dial “0.”

 Check-in begins at 1400 hours and check-out time for all quarters is by 1100 hours.
 Please abide by the scheduled check-out time so the room may be cleaned for the next occupant.
-A late check-out fee (an additional night’s room charge) may be posted to your account after 1100 on the date of your departure.
-If you have special circumstances that require a late check-out, please contact the Guest Services Desk.
+A late check-out fee (an additional night’s room charge) may be assessed on your account if departing after 1100 on your scheduled check-out date.
+If you have special circumstances that require a late check-out, please contact the Guest Services Desk as soon as possible.

 Guests may pay their room, sundry and telephone charges prior to departure by using the payment envelope provided in the room.
 This enables you to leave your key in the room and depart without having to make a return trip to the front desk.
 Please fill out the credit card slip completely when paying by credit card.
 Please check with the front desk clerk prior to filling in blanks for your total charges due.

 We accept Visa, MasterCard, and American Express, and personal checks/cash for the amount of purchase or payment.
 Checks may not be written for cash.
 A $25.00 service charge will be assessed for all checks returned for insufficient funds by the bank.

 The Gateway Inn is open to all eligible DoD patrons and their immediate family members.
 If you are not traveling on military orders, we accept reservations on a space-available basis.
 All requests must be accompanied by a Visa, MasterCard or American Express to guarantee the reservation.

 To make a reservation online, go to the DoD Lodging website at: http://af.dodlodging.net/propertys/RAF-Mildenhall and follow the prompts to book your room.

 If you would prefer to speak with a guest services representative, give us a call commercially at +44 (0)1638-54-2407 or DSN 314-238-6001.